 Access to reviews and contact information for such departments should be readily available.
 Students should research structural engineering degrees thoroughly as part of the university vetting process.

 What Do Structural Engineers Learn in School?

 A structural engineer must be equipped with skills, theories, and knowledge to succeed in a variety of work settings.
-Structural engineers must have working knowledge of a number of academic disciplines such as: statistics, hydrology, mathematics, physics, geophysics, construction engineering, chemistry, geology, project management, computer-aided design (CAD), architecture, and seismology.
-The utilization of these disciplines will vary by project but the knowledge of the principles of engineering and science will permeate each individual project.
+Structural engineers must have working knowledge of a number of academic disciplines such as: statistics, hydrology, mathematics, physics, geophysics, construction engineering, chemistry, geology, computer-aided design (CAD), architecture, seismology, project management, and chemistry.
+Utilization of key engineering disciplines will vary by school yet the cornerstone principles of structural design and engineering will permeate all programs.

 Individuals will seek employment in public agencies or through private contractors.
 Individuals may seek entry level employment with a bachelor’s degree, but most supervisory and research positions require at minimum a master’s due to increasing complexity of the work.
 The demand for educated structural engineers is expected to increase proportionally to the number of public projects and infrastructure developments taking place over the next decade.

 A structural engineer can work for a variety of institutions across a number of industries.
 Trained structural engineers can work for private firms, public utilities, local government agencies, consulting firms, civil engineers, public companies, non-profit organizations, construction companies, sustainable energy companies, auto manufacturers, aerospace companies, and transportation organizations.